How Much Protein?

 - 1.5 to 1.8 grams per kilogram of bodyweight for athletes trying to add muscle mass

-And if you need help creating an exercise plan and/or a nutrition plan, we can help!
+Need help creating an exercise plan and/or a nutrition plan?
 Click the image below to contact a PFTA certified personal trainer.

 If you can do some small calculations, use the numbers above to help you calculate your protein needs.
 If you don't want to bother with calculations, then you can estimate using the tables below: